Elaphe climacophora Care Guide

 🌿 Enclosure and decoration

-Provide a warm retreat, cooler retreat, water, safe texture for shedding or molting, and enough cover that the animal can move without feeling exposed.
+Provide a warm retreat, cooler retreat, water, safe rough surfaces for shedding, and enough cover that the snake can move without feeling exposed.
 Juvenile setups should be simple enough to inspect but not bare.
 Adult enclosures must be built for strength, stable furniture, secure doors or lids, and safe cleaning access.
-For tarantulas, fall height matters: heavy terrestrial species should have deep substrate and limited open height.
-For snakes, all cable ports, sliding doors, and ventilation gaps must be escape-proof.
+All cable ports, sliding doors, lid corners, and ventilation gaps must be escape-proof.
+Heavy furnishings should be stable and unable to shift onto the snake.

 🪳 Feeding